aceberg/WatchYourLAN/README.md

 Lightweight network IP scanner with web GUI
 > [!WARNING]
-> This README is about version 2.0.
+> This is version 2.0.
 Version 1.0 can be found in this brunch: [v1](https://github.com/aceberg/WatchYourLAN/tree/v1)
+>
+> <span style="font-size:1.5em;color:orange">Breaking Changes</span>

-> [!BREAKING CHANGES]
+>
 > Version 2.0 is not compatible with v1.0.
 For now v2.0 docker images will be released under `v2` tag.
-It will be tagged `latest` in a few weeks (probably, in October), to give everyone enough time for a smooth migration.
+It will be tagged `latest` in a few weeks (probably, in October).

 ![Screenshot_1](https://raw.githubusercontent.com/aceberg/WatchYourLAN/main/assets/Screenshot_1.png)